 13. Flaros (Athens)

 Flaros is an incredible microbrewery coming purely from the passion of one individual: its owner Othonas Theofanous, from the beautiful island of Sifnos.
-This is a very unique and… “homey” beer that you cannot find easily.
-Usually it’s found in artisanal delis and restaurants mostly in Athens and of course in Sifnos island but go give it a try wherever you find it because it’s a rare find!
-The microbrewery is mostly using nomadic brewing not having an established microbrewery yet but its plans is to expand as much as possible because sales are booming.
+This is a unique and… “homey” beer that you cannot find easily.
+Usually, it’s found in artisanal delis and restaurants, mostly in Athens and of course, in Sifnos island but go give it a try wherever you find it because it’s a rare find!
+The microbrewery is mostly using nomadic brewing, not having an established microbrewery yet but its plan is to expand as much as possible because sales are booming.
 Flaros greek beer is now producing a Session Ale, an IPA, a Wheat, an Amber Ale and even a new Porter (black) beer.

 14. Fonias Beer (Samothraki island)

-Fonias beer is coming from the beautiful Samothraki island in northern Aegean sea by the family-run Samothraki Microbrewery.
+Fonias beer comes from the beautiful Samothraki island in the northern Aegean sea by the family-run Samothraki Microbrewery.
 Fonias in greek (Φονιάς) literally means “killer” but it’s also the name of the island’s famous waterfall with its clean and high-quality waters that is famous all over Greece.
 The flagship beer of the microbrewery is Fonias Pale Ale which is an unpasteurized beer with peachy aromas and a full body.
-The barley comes from the surrounding north Greece valley of Komotini and the waters of the waterfall.
-History books say that the first production of beer in ancient Greece was actually on the island of Samothraki so there is definitely some historical connection here.
+The barley comes from the surrounding north Greece valley of Komotini and the waterfall’s waters.
+History books say that the first production of beer in ancient Greece was actually on the island of Samothraki, so there is definitely some historical connection here.
 This is a beer that you can usually find in northern Greece and in Athens.
-This is also the first greek beer with its name engraved in Braille system at the back of its bottle!
+This is also the first greek beer with its name engraved in the Braille system at the back of its bottle!